 Welcome to my webpage!

-I’m a PhD candidate for Pure Math at Florida State University, working on applied category theory and machine learning.
-My supervisor is Dr. Tyler Foster, an algebraic geometer by training.
-What got me into math was the what makes us human and how we’re positioned in the world – how on earth did we come up with mere formal mathematical symbols, and why do they mean so much?!
-My primary research interests are in the foundations of math and physics, which evolved into dabbling with quantum computing, foundations of quantum mechanics, and machine learning.
+I have a PhD in Pure Mathematics from Florida State University.
+My research interests are in the domain of applied category theory, graph machine learning, quantum computing and foundations of quantum mechanics and mathematics.
+My PhD was supervised by Dr. Tyler Foster, an algebraic geometer by training.
+What got me into math was the what makes us human and its relationship to our position in the universe – how on earth did we come up with mere formal mathematical symbols, and why do they mean so much?

 I also don’t want to build an ivory tower of questions and answers, only.
-I imagine they might be socially awkward, so I hope to use these fundamentals to advance science and society.
-My guiding manifesto comes from the Azimuth Project in using math as a tool.
+I imagine they might be socially awkward.
+My guiding manifesto comes from the Azimuth Project in using math as a fundamental tool to advance science and society.

 I started my journey to math from our natural understanding of ourselves – biology.
 My first introduction to some serious math was blood flow modelling, which I have aptly all forgotten now.
 I never really developed an interest for Fluid Mechanics, I guess.
 Or Differential Equations in general.
-What moved me was Foundations of Physics.
-From there, Foundations of Mathematics in general was only a small leap away, especially after learning how eventful Godel’s life was.
+What moved me was Foundations of Mathematics.
+From there, Foundations of Physics was only a small leap away, especially after learning how eventful Gödel’s life was, and how he influenced Albert Einstein and Alan Turing.

-Fun fact about me: I dedicated my undergrad thesis to Kurt Godel.
+Fun fact about me: I dedicated my undergrad thesis to Kurt Gödel.
 As an immature undergrad, I didn’t have the decency to honor someone living, so I honored the dead.
-Though that thesis didn’t have anything to do with Godel: I wrote out equations to model the Deutsch-Jozsa algorithm using (quantum) Braggs Diffraction.
-Quantum Computation just wasn’t basic enough for me, so for my master’s thesis, I looked at the Hilbert space requirement for quantum mechanics, which led to the unexciting and obvious fact that a unified model of reality really needs to let go of orthomodular vectors.
+Although.. the thesis didn’t have anything to do with Godel.
+I wrote out equations to model the Deutsch-Jozsa algorithm using (quantum) Braggs Diffraction.
+Quantum Computation just wasn’t basic enough for me, so for my master’s thesis, I looked at what really motivates Hilbert space requirement for quantum mechanics, which led to the unexciting and obvious fact that a unified model of reality really needs to let go of orthomodular vectors.
+For my PhD, I constructed a lifting of an aribtrary graph neural network as a presheaf to allow for a more refined message-passing paradigm.

 I find Category Theory a fascinating complement to my interests.
 It’s a balancing act, in the words of Mazur, in a world of relatives.
 And don’t even get me started on equality.
 And equality of equality.
 And equality of equality of equality.
 And so on.